Ads

 Figure 3.
 Corrosion of aluminum lightning protection mesh

 Ultraviolet (UV) light affects the strength of composite materials.
-Composite structures need to be protected by a top coating to prevent the effects of UV light.
+Composite structures must be protected with a top coating to prevent the effects of UV light.
 Special UV primers and paints have been developed to protect composite materials.

 RELATED POSTS